 Should Kids Watch Disney’s New “Turning Red” Movie?
 One Mom’s Honest Review

 Disney’s done it again.
-In its latest animated release to hit the streaming platform this year, Turning Red is the coming of age movie that no child needs and no parent asked for.
-It’s another attempt for Disney to shape the way our kids perceive the world, and project very mature topics onto unsuspecting viewers.
+In its latest animated release to hit the streaming platform this year, Turning Red is the coming-of-age movie that no child needs and no parent asked for.
+It’s another attempt for Disney to shape the way our kids perceive the world, and project very mature topics onto unsuspecting viewers, according to Common Sense Media.

 The Disney and Pixar film, which hit the parent company’s streaming platform on March 11th, “follows 13-year-old Mei Lee, a confident-but-dorky teenager with a tight nit group of friends who are passionate about a boy band called 4-town.”